ChrisAdair/ChrisAdairPortfolio/README.md

 Details on model performance can be found in "A Decision Transformer Approach to GBN Optimization", which is currently under peer-review.

-The model is capable of playing Operation: Forge the Deep, without further player input.
+The model is capable of solving the same puzzles as in Operation: Forge the Deep, with similar performance to the median player.